Vladimir Akopian

-Vladimir Akopian (Владимир Акопян, Վլադիմիր Հակոբյան; born December 7, 1971) is an Armenian-American chess Grandmaster.
+Vladimir Eduardovich Akopian (Владимир Акопян, Վլադիմիր Հակոբյան; born December 7, 1971) is an Armenian-American chess Grandmaster.

 Career

 Akopian was born in Baku, Azerbaijan Soviet Socialist Republic, Soviet Union.
 He won the World Under-16 Championship in 1986 at the age of 14 and the World Under-18 Championship at 16.
-In 1991 he won the World Junior Chess Championship.
+In 1991, he won the World Junior Chess Championship.

 He won the Armenian Chess Championship in 1996 and 1997.
 In 1999 he made his way through to the final of the FIDE knockout World Chess Championship, but lost to Alexander Khalifman by 3.5-2.5.
-In the 2004 event, he was knocked out in the quarter-finals by the player he had defeated in the 1999 semi-finals, Michael Adams.

 At the Russia vs the Rest of the World 2002, Akopian defeated FIDE #1 ranked Garry Kasparov in 25 moves in the final eighth round.

 Akopian defeated World Champion Vladimir Kramnik in the first round of the Corus chess tournament 2004 and was in the lead for the beginning of the tournament.
 He finished the contest in tenth place.

 He made it to the quarterfinals in the FIDE World Chess Championship 2004, where he lost to eventual tournament runner-up Michael Adams.

-In 2005 he tied for 1st–5th with Emil Sutovsky, Andrei Kharlov, Vassily Ivanchuk and Alexander Motylev at the Aeroflot Open in Moscow.
+In 2005, he tied for 1st–5th with Emil Sutovsky, Andrei Kharlov, Vassily Ivanchuk and Alexander Motylev at the Aeroflot Open in Moscow.
 Akopian had a score of 6.5 at the Aeroflot Open 2005 and took part in a five-way tie.
 After the tiebreaker, he came in fifth.

-It was reported that Akopian had to withdraw from the 2005 Dubai Open when he was arrested at Dubai airport having been mistaken for an individual of the same name wanted by Interpol for murder.
+It was reported that Akopian had to withdraw from the 2005 Dubai Open when he was arrested at Dubai airport, having been mistaken for his namesake wanted by Interpol for attempted murder.

 Early in 2007, Akopian won the Gibtelecom Masters in Gibraltar with a score of 7.5/9 ahead of a group of players tied at 7/9 including Michael Adams.

 Akopian came in third place at the Fourth FIDE Grand Prix in April 2009 with a score of 7.5/13, one point behind compatriot Levon Aronian.
 He lost to Peter Leko, who had the same score, in a tiebreaker.

-In December 2009, he was awarded the title of "Honoured Master of Sport of the Republic of Armenia".
+In December 2009, he was awarded the title of "Honored Master of Sport of the Republic of Armenia".

-On the May 2013 FIDE list, he has an Elo rating of 2705, making him number 39 in the world and Armenia's number two player, behind Levon Aronian.
+On the May 2013 FIDE list, he had an Elo rating of 2705, making him number 39 in the world and Armenia's number two player, behind Levon Aronian.

 In 2021, Akopian switched federations to represent the United States of America.

+In 2024, Akopian won the U.S. Senior Chess Championship with a round to spare, scoring 7 points out of 9.
+He was the only undefeated player in the tournament.